mapninja/Earthsys144/week05/04_TURN_IN_basic_raster_analysis_with_google_earth_engine.md

 // EarthSys 144
 // Part 6: Reduce Edge Effects with a 100 Mile Buffer
 //
-// This script repeats the California power plant distance analysis, but it
+// This script repeats the state-level power plant distance analysis, but it
-// selects power plants from a 100 mile buffer around California.
-The distance
+// selects power plants from a 100 mile buffer around the focal state.
+The
-// raster is still clipped to California.
+// distance raster is still clipped to the focal state.
 //
 // Comparing this result with Part 5 shows edge effects.
 Edge effects happen
 // when a study boundary cuts off nearby features that should influence an